pmem/pmdk/README.md

 [![CodeQL status](https://github.com/pmem/pmemstream/actions/workflows/codeql.yml/badge.svg?branch=master)](https://github.com/pmem/pmemstream/actions/workflows/codeql.yml)
 [![Security: bandit](https://img.shields.io/badge/security-bandit-yellow.svg?branch=master)](https://github.com/pmem/pmdk/actions/workflows/bandit.yml)

 The **Persistent Memory Development Kit (PMDK)** is a collection of libraries and tools for System Administrators and Application Developers to simplify managing and accessing persistent memory devices.
-For more information, see https://pmem.io.

 To install PMDK libraries, either install pre-built packages, which we build for every stable release, or clone the tree and build it yourself. **Pre-built** packages can be found in popular Linux distribution package repositories, or you can check out our recent stable releases on our [github release page](https://github.com/pmem/pmdk/releases).
 Specific installation instructions are outlined below.